thekeytechnology/tkt-plugin/readme.txt

---- REMOVE SLUG ---
+--- Remove Slug ---

 #Description:

-Remove the custom post type slug from the URL (e.g. ~/lager/lagerhalle-münchen/ becomes ~/lagerhalle-münchen/).
+Removes the custom post type slug from the URL (e.g. ~/lager/lagerhalle-münchen/ becomes ~/lagerhalle-münchen/).
+Currently only works for posts, not terms.

 #Setup: